-Discover creative ways to incorporate journaling into your social studies block using these unique social writing prompts for elementary, middle, and high school students.
+Discover ways to incorporate journaling into your social studies block using these social writing prompts.

 In addition to improving writing skills, these social studies writing assignments deepen subject knowledge, encourage expression of thought, and ignite critical thinking.

-That’s why these social studies writing prompts fit well as part of your collection of writing prompts for students.
+That’s why these social studies writing prompts fit well as part of your collection of writing prompts.

-So why not include a few of these cool social studies writing prompts in your writer’s workshop lesson plans this week?
+So include a few of these social studies writing prompts in your writer’s workshop lesson plans this week.

 Social Studies Writing Prompts

 Here you’ll find a variety of social studies writing prompts to serve your teaching needs.

 1. Tell about a fun social studies project that you did this school year or last.